-The problem of medicines shortages has been reported by health care professionals, manufactures and patients over recent years and acknowledged by the World Health Organization (WHO), European Medicines Agency (EMA), European Commission (EC) and
+The problem of medicines shortages has been reported by health care professionals, manufactures and patients over recent years and acknowledged by the World Health

-- 1260 Food and Drug Administration (FDA).
+- 1255 Organization (WHO), European Medicines Agency (EMA), European Commission (EC) and Food and Drug Administration (FDA).
 Shortages of medicines are a growing issue of concern globally.
 Several factors can give rise to the cause of medicines shortages and the causes of shortages are multifactorial.
-The cited causes ranging from problems in production, global consolidation of manufacturing, unintended impacts of pricing, tendering policies, natural disasters, economic issues and crises, regional national conditions, as well as problems within the supply chain. - 1265 supply chain.
+The cited causes ranging from problems in production, global consolidation of manufacturing, unintended impacts of pricing, tendering policies, natural disasters, economic issues and crises, regional national conditions, as well as problems within the - 1260 disasters, economic issues and crises, regional national conditions, as well as problems within the supply chain.